innercurrentco-ctrl/PropTech-Vault-ReadOnly/UBER-TIZATION OF Nodeara or Nodesara's Core.md

 - Influencers are free to sign-up, we get fractional/admin fees on every share)
 	- Normal share
 	- Full comment video like a movie review video (durations will have to be determined)
-	- ad framing/lower banner will have to be part of the video
+	- ad framing/lower banner will have to be part of the video  (*we have to figure out how)

 - Top Influencer's marketplace
 	- If the top influencers is a realtor, we'll waive their subscription
 	- Influencer's put their own price tag on
+	- We should recruit influencers to the marketplace

 - Video production
 	- Influencers can opt to film and photo shoot listing for sellers or landlord free or have them pay (both parties agree - Nodeara take minimal fees off if influencers charges)
 		- If influencers charges - their video can now be share by other prominent influencers on our marketplace